Rosh HaNikra (kibbutz): History

+2023 Israel–Gaza war

+During the Gaza war, northern Israeli border communities, including Rosh HaNikra, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

+In January 2024, Hezbollah released a video of a strike on the Israeli naval base at Rosh Hanikra, on the border with Lebanon, saying it had used an Almas missile.
+Several subsequent videos over the spring 2024 also show to deploy the guided missile against Israeli targets.

 Economy

 The kibbutz grows bananas and avocados, and raises turkeys.
 In 1974, kibbutz members founded a biotechnology company called Rahan Meristem, which included the first commercial tissue culture laboratory in the country.
 Rahan developed new procedures for large scale, in-vitro, clonal propagation of over 200 plant genera including ornamental, industrial, fruit, and vegetable crops.
 In the mid-1980s, in-vitro propagated banana plants became the leading product.
 Rahan is now a center of research and consultation for the banana industry throughout the world.

 A formal R&D department was established in 1991 to provide technical support.
 Areas of expertise include molecular and classical genetics, plant cell and tissue culture, plant biochemistry and physiology, bacteriology and industrial biotechnology.
 Methods have also been developed for the control of contaminating microbes, early detection and elimination of somaclonal variation, reduction of labor and fixed costs in production, etc.

 In the early 21st century, the kibbutz was privatized.